Continually Updated Clinical Reference

 • Extra-articular fractures: Closed reduction of extra-articular metacarpal base fractures usually are successful and can be maintained in a carefully applied thumb spica cast that excludes the distal phalanx.
 Transverse fractures generally are stable, while oblique fractures may displace after reduction with the metacarpal shaft going into adduction and flexion.
 Operative indications include angulation greater than 30°, comminuted fractures with shortening, and open fractures.

 • Bennett fracture: Closed reduction and thumb spica cast immobilization is effective in the treatment of Bennett fractures if reduction can be maintained.
-The strong pull of the APL frequently leads to displacement, thus open or closed reduction with percutaneous pinning frequently is required.
+The strong pull of the APL frequently leads to displacement; thus, open or closed reduction with percutaneous pinning is frequently required (see image below).
 More than 1 mm of articular incongruity after closed reduction indicates operative intervention.
 This degree of articular incongruity is associated with an increased rate of articular degeneration in the thumb CMC joint.

 • Comminuted fractures: Comminuted fractures of the thumb metacarpal base should be treated similar to Rolando fractures with small fragments (ie, distraction techniques).